rystills/gamified-site/README.md

 -salt + hash passwords
 -move backend files outside of document root to prevent unauthorized access
 -send inputs for serverside level validation on submission
--move level listing to frontend with data passed from backend query, rather than loading the backend file directly
+-embed level listing into the game itself, with data passed from backend query -add a splashscreen in-game separating build and play modes